 EPEC is a support group for parents of children with special needs, disabilities, learning differences, or developmental delays.

 The purpose of EPEC is to create a safe space for parents to discuss their experiences, share ideas, and provide spiritual, mental, and emotional support to one another.
 EPEC is a judgment-free space, and a ministry of Christ Church Charlotte.
 Group meetings will include opportunities for learning, sharing, and will feature guest speakers and professionals from our local community.
-Childcare is available with advance registration.
-Please click the link (left or below) to request childcare.
+Childcare is available with advance registration each month.
+Please click the link (by month, on the left) to request childcare.

 If your church or community is interested in starting an EPEC* Support Group please contact The Reverend Matt Holcombe for more information.